-The Maple Leafs beat the New York Americans 9-0, on Jan.
+The Maple Leafs beat the New York Americans 9-0 on Jan.
 11, 1941, in a penalty-free game.
-Dave “Sweeney” Schriner had a goal and three assists to lead the offense and Turk Broda recorded his 23rd career shutout.
-Two nights earlier, they beat the Rangers without any penalties called making it the first time in NHL a team played in back-to-back games with zero combined penalty minutes.
+Dave “Sweeney” Schriner had a goal and three assists to lead the offense, and Turk Broda recorded his 23rd career shutout.
+Two nights earlier, they beat the Rangers without any penalties, making it the first time in NHL history a team played in back-to-back games with zero combined penalty minutes.

-Future Hall of Famer Gump Worsley picked up his first career shutout, on Jan.
-11, 1953, in Rangers 7-0 win over the Canadiens.
+Future Hall of Famer Gump Worsley picked up his first career shutout on Jan.
+11, 1953, in the Rangers 7-0 win over the Canadiens.
 Worsley, who was born in Montreal, filled in for the injured Chuck Rayner.
-He went on to record 43 career shutouts, including 16 for the Habs.
+He recorded 43 career shutouts, including 16 for the Habs.

-The Anaheim Ducks retired Teemu Selanne’s No. 8, on Jan.
+The Anaheim Ducks retired Teemu Selanne’s No. 8 on Jan.
 11, 2015, becoming the first player to have his number raised to the rafters by the team.
 He scored 457 of his 684 NHL goals during his two stints with the Ducks.
 He is the franchise’s all-time leader in goals and points, with 988.
-His 531 assists are second all-time after he was passed up by Ryan Getzlaf.
+His 531 assists are second all-time after Ryan Getzlaf passed him up.